Introduction

 Predictable Code output

-If you structure the design appropriately, you should get readable and reusable code output: Layers will be HTML elements, components will be components and so on.
+If you structure the design appropriately, you will get readable and reusable code output: Layers will be HTML elements, components will be components and so on.
 It will be beneficial to have a basic understanding of Figma as a developer or to have a designer nearby that has a basic understanding of how HTML & CSS works.
 This way the design can be prepared easily.

 Code for Every Flavor